-Companies should make sure that all relevant personnel involved in promotion are appropriately trained on the requirements of the ABPI Code.
-Although companies may have different internal procedures and guidelines for reviewing material, promotional material must not be issued unless its final form has been certified by two persons on behalf of the company.
-One of the two persons should be a registered medical practitioner or a pharmacist registered in the UK.
-UK-registered dentists may also certify promotional material if the product is for dental use only.
-The second person must be an appropriately qualified person or senior official of the company, or an appropriately qualified person whose services are retained for that purpose.
+Companies who supply POMs and have agreed to abide by the ABPI Code, should make sure that all relevant personnel involved in promotion are appropriately trained on Code requirements.
+Although companies may have different internal procedures and guidelines for reviewing material, promotional material must not be issued unless its final form has been certified by a person on behalf of the company.
+This person must be different from the person responsible for developing the material.